I put together a list of all the things learned thus far about discernment and genuine healthy vs connections.

-- For any new connections, it’s the same as dating.
-There will be an instant attraction, connection, comfort, and or sense of knowing.
-It’s exciting to feel connected, to meet new people, it triggers endorphins.
+- For any new connections it can sometimes be similar to dating.
+There may be an instant attraction, comfort, and or sense of knowing.
+This part is exciting as it triggers endorphins.
 Feeling safe in being yourself is something that we have to both learn and heal to achieve as a state of being, not as a conditional response to external factors.
-Therefore, be yourself, be open, trust, but the key is doing so without expectations.
-Understanding that creating a lasting friendship / connection is something that is built with time, as you go through layers with one another.
-So step back and see that you will with every encounter get to see more and more layers of a person.
-Let people show you who they are with time.
+Therefore be yourself, be open but do so without expectations.
+There is a difference between having standards and setting expectations.
+Standards are boundaries, expectations are bets.
+We expect someone to be something without knowing anything about them.

-- This brings me to the second point, which is when they show you who they are, pay attention.
+- This brings me to the second point which is when they show you who they are pay attention.
 This is how we learn discernment.
 Discernment is the positive, conscious flip side of judgement.
 Pay attention to your gut feelings, to any red flags and just keep note because this is how you start to see the whole picture of a person.

 - Assess person’s ability to connect, genuinely and consciously.

 - Personally due to my commitment to personal growth and healing – I have found that I am better able to maintain long lasting connections with those who share a similar sense of commitment.

 - Through many experiences I have learned to pay attention to how person treats others.
 Because even though it currently may not have anything to do with you, trust and believe that when conflict comes, you aren’t going to be any different.